You’ve just separated, what now?

 Who is Julie Hodge The Family Lawyer?

-I have also been involved with many local organisations, volunteering as a family lawyer at the Cairns Community Legal Centre and North Queensland Women’s Legal Service and educating members of the public via presentations for CPA Australia and M-Powered Women Cairns.
+During my time as a family and divorce lawyer, I was also involved with many legal organisations, volunteering as a family lawyer at the Cairns Community Legal Centre and North Queensland Women’s Legal Service and educating members of the public via presentations for CPA Australia and M-Powered Women Cairns.